xiema/rs_compile/README.md

 Outputs a Token sequence as a Vector.
 Token struct contains the original token string slice and also a TokenTypeId representing the Token type.
 The TokenTypeId corresponds to the index of the Token pattern given to the Tokenizer constructor.

+TOKENS may be SINGLE or SURROUND types
+1. SINGLE: captures the whole pattern at once
+2. SURROUND: finds the begin and end pattern, and capturing them and everything in between, with optional escape characters

 General rules are:
 1. TOKENS can appear consecutively, or with IGNORE chars in between them.
 IGNORE chars are discarded.
 2. Whitespace is trimmed from start and end of the input string automatically